Environmental Health and Air Quality

 - If you are buying a wood heater, make sure it has a compliance plate showing it meets the Australian Standard (AS/NZS 4013:1999).

-For more information visit the EPA website or NSW Health's Wood burning heaters and your health page.
+For more information visit the Environmental Protection Authority (EPA) website or NSW Health's Wood burning heaters and your health page.

 Installation of new wood heaters